Let me tell you a story…

 That’s the thing about our thoughts.
 They feel real and true.
 But they are just made-up stories we tell ourselves about the future or the past, and use them to give life to our hopes and dreams and fears.

-The only secret to starting is knowing all this – knowing that the hard part is that moment before taking the plunge when we’re all up in our heads; knowing that once that step is taken there is a world of freedom and excitement waiting for us; knowing that everything we fear and doubt is in our heads and is about a future that doesn’t yet exist and can certainly not be predicted.
+The only real secret to starting is knowing all this – knowing that the hard part is that moment before taking the plunge when we’re all up in our heads because our Ego is trying to protect us; knowing that once that step is taken there is a world of freedom and excitement waiting for us because the vast majority of the fears and doubts won’t materialise; knowing that everything we fear and doubt is in our heads and is about a future that doesn’t yet exist and can certainly not be predicted.

 Knowing all that is the spark of momentum to lean forward and embrace the what ifs.